simon-styles/passGen/README.md

 ## PassGen - generating passwords and estimating their strength (browser version)

-**Note:** PassGen offers password generation and strength estimation, evaluating both entropy and the potential time required for a sophisticated botnet to conduct a brute-force attack.
+PassGen offers password generation and strength estimation, evaluating both entropy and the potential time required for a sophisticated botnet to conduct a brute-force attack.

 ### Installation